 - i.
 In all quasi-judicial hearings, rulings must be based only upon the evidence received by the reviewing body at the hearing. - ii.
 The review body shall act as an impartial decision-maker.
-No member shall participate in or vote on any quasi-judicial matter in a manner that would violate affected persons' constitutional rights to an impartial decision-maker.
-Impermissible conflicts include, but are not limited to, a member having a fixed opinion prior to the hearing of the matter that is not susceptible to change, undisclosed ex-parte communication, a close financial business or other associational relationship with an affected person or a financial interest in the outcome of the matter.
-If an objection is raised to a member's participation and that member does not excuse themself, the remaining members of the review body shall by majority vote rule on the objection. - iii.
+See Sec.
+10.1.9.D. for additional requirements of an impartial decision maker. - iii.
 The reviewing body shall act as a fact-finding body and shall approve or disapprove the application in accordance with the evidence presented before it which is substantial, competent, relevant and material. - iv.
 The burden of proof is upon the party who files the application and if the party fails to meet its burden, the reviewing body shall deny the request.